gavinsharp/SuperStop/README.md

 =========

-SuperStop is a Firefox addon that adds a Shift+Esc shortcut key that stops any active animations, WebSocket and XHR requests even with the Firefox stop button is disabled.
+SuperStop is a Firefox addon that adds a Shift+Esc shortcut key that stops any active animations, JS timers, WebSocket and XHR requests, even when the Firefox stop button is disabled.